JupiterOne-Archives/docs-old/guides/j1-vqb.md

 ![](../assets/vqb-wildcard.png)

-**Note:** When connecting relationships between assets or asset groups, you must start with the lower number (such as e1) and drag it to the next incremental asset (such as e2) and then on to the next increment (such as e4).
+**Note:** When connecting relationships between assets or asset groups, you must start with the root asset (such as e1) and drag it to the related asset (such as e4), and then connect the other assets as required.

 ### Filtering